 1) Do your homework.

-But when you find a digital asset that interests you, go deep.
+But when you find one that interests you, go deep.
 Study how it’s being used.
 Talk to people who use it.
 Talk with the development team.
 Look at its adoption rate, its potential market size, its price history.
+Use our free Investor Scorecard.
 These things will give you confidence in your winners and losers — and confidence, as we’ve seen, drives price.

 Don’t invest in what you can’t explain.
 Don’t invest until you understand the asset well enough to describe it to your grandmother.
 This doesn’t mean you need to understand the technical specifics (you don’t need to understand aerospace engineering to invest in Boeing), but you do need to understand at a high level how it works.